wcgordon1/electrical/src/content/jobs/cable-tech-sf-kane-id-jf3322.md

 ---
-position: "Voice Data Installer"
+position: "Cable Technician"
 # Start of Selection
-description: "Kane Communications is seeking a skilled Voice Data Installer to join our dynamic team.
+description: "Kane Communications is seeking a skilled Cable Technician to join our dynamic team.
 In this role, you will be responsible for installing and terminating voice and data cables, including twisted pair, coaxial, power-limited tray, and low voltage cables, as well as CAT-5, CAT-6, and both single-mode and multi-mode fiber optic cables."
 # End of Selection
-location: "Fairfax, VA"
+location: "San Francisco, CA"
 team: "Commercial"
 datePosted: "2024-11-20T00:00:00Z"
 validThrough: "2025-02-20T00:00:00Z"